baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 | Chip          | 4000          |
 | CPU           | 12000         |

+## Open questions

+- Is ignition damage affected by cloak damage reduction?

 ## Game limits

 - Maximum script length is 16500 characters for Botlandscript and 49500 characters for Blockly.
 - Action limit per round: 3000 opportunities-to-act in total from all bots on the map (currently there is no way to accurately gauge how close to the limit you are).
 - Computational limit: ?? (bots can time-out)
 - When you use arrays, you have to name them `array1` and `array2`.
 You can not use more than 2 arrays per bot.
+- Arrays can have at most 100 elements.
 - You can share information between bots by utilizing shared variables `sharedA` to `sharedE`.

 ## Related links